intenseC/intenseC/README.md

 - 👀 I’m interested in IOT, robotics, home/industrial automatiion etc
 - 🌱 I’m currently working on consumer electroncs design
 - 💞️ I’m looking to collaborate on some significant embedded project
-- 📫 How to reach me x3merz@intensecircuit.com
+- 📫 How to reach me:
+-  x3merz@intensecircuit.com

 <!---
 intenseC/intenseC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.